jstar88/opbe/README.md

 - Note that you can assign differents techs to each *Fleet*, see functions inside this class.
 - By default, Fleet will give tech levels by its Player container .
+- HomeFleet work as Fleet, but with the difference that is unique: adding more HomeFleet will result on merging them.
+Feature implemented just for a better report.
 - Fleet has a __toString method that automatically fill-up the corrispective *views/fleet.html* and return the result html.
 So you can echo it.